 Does PPWR require a full Digital Product Passport?

 Not in the ESPR sense.
-PPWR mandates a data carrier on packaging from 12 August 2028 linking to defined information (material, recycled content, sorting, reusability, substances of concern).
+PPWR mandates a data carrier on packaging from 12 August 2028 linking to material composition, recycled content and sorting information.
+Reusability labelling follows a separate track from 12 February 2029, and substances-of-concern marking depends on a further implementing act due by 1 January 2030.
 The Commission is steering this toward interoperability with the broader DPP framework, but the formal label of "DPP" is reserved for ESPR-covered products.

 Can one QR code serve both PPWR and ESPR DPP?